Action vs. Information:

 …..“Yes, this very instant, I’m afraid,” Ian replied.
 “It’s terribly important to me, Niles.
 And by the way, don’t forget that you owe me twenty quid…”

-Um… no. Because whatever raw emotion I’ve thus far developed is now moot, the drama unnecessarily deflated.
+Um… no. Because whatever raw visual emotion I’ve thus far developed is now moot, the drama unnecessarily deflated.
 Sure, Ian may love Desiree, and she may be weighing heavily on his mind—but now isn’t the time or the place to bring that particular plot thread to the page.

 But what if Desiree is important to the story?
 What if my entire novel is based on a decades-long love triangle.
 So where does Lady Desiree belong?

 Some writers may believe that she belongs exactly when and where she pops into mind—but consider how her sudden appearance will effect the overall pacing and the reader’s emotional quotient.
 As previously stated, her character certainly doesn’t belong here, in the middle of a raging battle.
 Amid the carnage, poor Desiree’s attempt for a modicum of stage presence feels extraordinarily misplaced.
-The importance of her presence, or her words, may easily become lost as readers gloss over this unexpected, lilac-scented intrusion, eager to learn how the attack concludes.
+The importance of her character, or her words, may easily become lost as readers gloss over this unexpected, lilac-scented intrusion, eager to learn how the attack concludes.

 Be aware that the primary advantage of alternating action and information scenes is in potentially increased drama.
 How delightful, plot-wise, should Ian reveal his affection for his brother’s betrothed in the chapter preceding the cavalry charge!
 How might Niles’ thoughts be distracted or tormented as he lines up for the assault in the following scene?
 Now you’ve piqued the reader’s curiosity—and possibly created a perfect cliffhanger that you’ll tie together in an appropriate, upcoming chapter.
 Might Ian die (your readers will wonder), his love for Desiree forever unrequited?
 Might brother turn on brother?
 So, yes, separating action and information scenes has definitive advantages.
 Intuiting how and when to separate these two crucial elements can nicely turn up the heat in terms of tension and future plot-development.